NJNOOR/DATA_PROFESSIONAL_SURVEY/README.md

-# 📊 Data Profession Survey Analysis
+# 📊 Data Professional Survey Breakdown

 This project provides an interactive and visual breakdown of survey results from **630** individuals working or aspiring to work in various data-related professions.
 Using **Power BI**, the analysis offers insights into salaries, job roles, preferred programming languages, work-life balance, and career challenges in the data domain.